PrimeTimeTran/next-blog/data/blog/go-routines.md

 }
 ```

-The processing of each item is handled asynchronously, meaning we wait for the completion of one call to `checkLink` before the start of the subsequent call.
+The processing of each item is handled asynchronously, meaning we wait for the completion of one call to `checkLink` before calling it again with a different url.

-Ideally, the app should be able to process the elements at the same time, not needing to wait for the response from the dependency.
+Ideally, we should be able to process all elements at the same time, not needing to wait for one element to finish processing before starting the next.

-In other words, we should be able to begin processing each item in our list regardless of whether or not the previous request is done, the previous API call has **returned**.
+In other words, we should be able to begin processing each item in our list regardless of whether or not the previous item is done, the previous API call has **returned**.

+We should be able to start another request before we get back the response from the previous `checkLink` call.

 This is the concurrency we want.